isommie-web3-projects/nika-crowdfunding-dapp/README.md

 ```javascript
 npm run dev
 ```
+### Port to Run the Website

-### Open http://localhost:3000 or any other port available to view it in the browser.
+Open http://localhost:3000 or any other port available to view it in the browser.

+Ensure you are using the `Goerli Network` on your `metamask wallet` or any other wallet when connecting.